 The Wellington Marine Conservation Trust (WMCT) was formed and registered as a Charitable Trust in 1999 by Dr Victor Anderlini and Ms Judy Hutt, who have delivered educational programmes at their Island Bay Marine Education Centre (IBMEC) on the Wellington South Coast since 1996.

 The primary aim of the Trust is “To inspire wise stewardship of New Zealand’s marine ecosystems and resources for present and future generations.”
-Our core business is to provide every visitor an opportunity to see and learn about our local marine environment through live displays of local marine life and exciting, hands-on, interactive formal and informal educational experiences.
+Our core aim is to provide every visitor an opportunity to see and learn about our local marine environment through live displays of local marine life and exciting, hands-on, interactive formal and informal educational experiences.

 The Wellington Marine Conservation Trust is an incorporated and registered charitable trust and its charitable status was approved by the Inland Revenue Department and confirmed by the Charities Commission in 2008.